jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Search for almost any software topic on the internet, and it will surely yield many references.

 Here are a few:
 * [Design Pattern Evangelist](https://jhumelsine.github.io/) - Always plugging my own blog.
+See: [Table of Contents](https://jhumelsine.github.io/table-of-contents#table-of-contents).
 * [Martin Fowler](https://martinfowler.com/) - Software Engineering influencer.
 Original [Agile Manifesto](https://agilemanifesto.org/) coauthor.
 Coined and popularized _Refactoring_.
 * [O'Reilly Radar](https://www.oreilly.com/radar/)
 * [ACM Queue Blog](https://queue.acm.org/blogs.cfm) and [ACM Queue Articles](https://queue.acm.org/) - These tend to focus more upon practical aspects of the software industry and not so much the academic side of Computer Science.